pruthvi-lalji/sortManager/README.md

 }
 ```

-Here `T` is used, that can represent datatypes, such as Interger, Double, Character, or Strings, expect from the primitive types, as they have cannot be used, as Object is the superclass of all the objects, and primitive datatype does not inherit from Object class.s
+Here `T` is used, that can represent datatypes, such as Interger, Double, Character, or Strings, expect from the primitive types, as they have cannot be used, as Object is the superclass of all the objects, and primitive datatype does not inherit from Object class.